reachlocal/angular-seed-project/app/bower_components/angular-rlmodule/README.md

 ```

 When rlmodule builds the bundles, it will overwrite the FOO.
 This is a known bug.
 Until it gets fixed, please avoid stacking names like this.

+Also, by default, ngmin doesn't seem to recognize calls to rlmodule - therefore, it won't protect you from uglifying variable names and totally breaking your project when you minify it.